imgly/cesdk-web-examples/configure-extensions/README.md

-# Configure Colorpalettes in CreativeEditor SDK
+# Configure Available Variables in CreativeEditor SDK

 ## Running the sample